Shop for School Supplies at Amazon's Back to School Sale

 From comfortable backpacks to a spill-proof lunch box to headphones for remote learning that will help you connect with your class, we’ve got you covered with back to school must-haves for the upcoming school year.

-Ahead check out ET's top picks and for must-have back to school items at Amazon's Back to School Sale.
+Ahead check out ET's top picks and for must-have back to school items at Amazon's Back to School Sale 2022.

 For some college and high school students, graphing calculators are required for the curriculum.
-This one from Texas Instruments is highly rated and is 20% off the regular price.
+This one from Texas Instruments is highly rated and is over 30% off the regular price.

 These wipes will kill 99.9% of viruses and bacteria in seconds.